BNasmith/PTForsyth/PTFWorkofChrist.md

 146 THE CROSS

-fied ; by Christ crucified as the representative of God on the one hand and of Humanity, or the
+fied; by Christ crucified as the representative of
+God on the one hand and of Humanity, or the
 Church, on the other hand.
 Also it was by
 Christ crucified in connection with the divine